trecenti/nitro-storybook/README.md

     - CSSModules
     - Composing complex React components/organisms (so that you don't create them here!)
     - [Storybook]()

+## Converting Existing Components

+Conversion of existing components in `nitro_react` is a little different since we already have a decent class structure in the jsx component.
+There are, however, a few considerations:

+- Use Flow.js types instead of `PropTypes`
+- use `class` instead of `function` (see the examples below)
+- Try and fix as many eslint and Flow warnings as possible - this is your chance and the time is now! 😬 💀

+1. Create a `Props` flow type
+    ```javascript
+    type Props = {
+      children?: Array<React.Node>,
+      bold: boolean,
+      italic: boolean,
+      className: string,
+    }
+    ```
+1. Add the type to your class
+    ```javascript
+    export default class Foo extends React.Component<Props> {
+      static defaultProps = {}
+      props: Props
+      ...
+    ```
+1. You can still deconstruct `this.props` in any of your methods in the normal way
+    ```javascript
+    const {bar} = this.props
+    ```
+1. Lint your code `npm run lint`
+1. For some lint warning you can `npm run lint-fix` which will automagically fix things like indentation.

 ### Now You Can Begin 😉